13 Hilarious “Product Reviews” of Your Favorite Zoo Animals

 Ears feel like velvet, and the 14-inch tongue reaches top pantry shelf with no problem.
 Delighted to finally have one of these special models.

 The Okapi was only discovered by Western scientists in 1900.
 With black and white stripes on its legs and backside, it could easily be confused for a zebra (at least from behind).
 Nevertheless, it’s more closely related to the giraffe, with a long tongue, excellent hearing, a triangular head, and a unique sense of smell attuned to scent-emitting glands on its feet.
-It’s not impossible to think that these 9 extinct animals could be resurrected one day.

 Black bear ****